Strongpool/strongpool-node/README.md

   reduced as a result.
 Note: If you have already been mining with the official miner, you don't need to delete that data, the Strongpool node can use it.
 - Reasonably stable public IP with port 1984 forwarded to your miner.
 - git installed.
-Run `sudo apt install git` to install it.
+On Ubuntu 20.04, run `sudo apt install git` to install it.
 - Docker installed.
 On Ubuntu 20.04, run `sudo apt install docker.io` to install it.
 For other distributions, follow the official Docker [install instructions](https://docs.docker.com/engine/install/).